-In the early days of eminent domain, it was mainly used to support large-scale public works operations.
-The growing freeway system after World War II is a good example of how the government used eminent domain to accomplish necessary development for the good of the country.
+In the early days eminent domain was mainly used to support large-scale public works operations.
+The growing freeway system after World War II is a good example of how government used eminent domain to accomplish necessary development for the good of the country.

 In the early 1980s, a Michigan Supreme Court ruling allowed more than 1,000 homes and 600 businesses to be razed to make way for a General Motors auto plant.
 The town where the plant was built didn't experience the economic boom developers expected.
-In what can only be considered a "too little, too late" decision, the high court reversed the GM ruling more than twenty years after the homes and businesses were torn down [source: PBS].
+In what can only be considered a "too little, too late" decision, the high court reversed the GM ruling more than 20 years after the homes and businesses were torn down [source: PBS].

 The Process of Eminent Domain

-When the government needs your land, it's referred to as a taking.
+When the government needs land, it's referred to as a taking.
 There are several different categories of takings.
 A complete taking is when the entire property is purchased.
-But sometimes only a portion of the property is needed.
-This means a partial taking may be used.
+When only a portion of the property is needed, a partial taking may be used.
 In this case, the owner must be compensated for the value of the land, as well as the amount the remaining property is devalued.
 If the property is used for a limited amount of time, then a temporary taking is necessary.
 The owner is paid for any losses that result from the temporary taking, but remains owner throughout the process.
 Using private land adjacent to a public works project is one way a temporary taking might apply.

 Eminent Domain Abuses

-The definition of "public use" has been stretched to the point that any project that could potentially generate more tax revenue is a consideration.
-The Supreme Court ruled favorably on the side of the government in the landmark case Kelo v.
-New London in 2005 [source: MSNBC].
-In this case, the city of New London, Conn., had many homes and businesses razed to build an office complex.
+The definition of "public use" has sometimes been stretched to the point that any project that could potentially generate more tax revenue may be considered.
+The Supreme Court ruled for the government in the landmark case Kelo v.
+New London in 2005 [source: Oyez.org].
+In the case, the city of New London, Connecticut had many homes and businesses razed to build an office complex.

 Lakewood, Ohio, residents fought back when their government attempted to take their homes in order to build expensive riverfront condominiums.
-The mayor of Lakewood argued that the community couldn't survive without a strengthened tax base.
+The mayor of Lakewood had argued that the community couldn't survive without a strengthened tax base.
 The government determined that any home that didn't have three bedrooms, two baths, central air conditioning and an attached two-car garage was to be considered "blighted."

 One case that was not successful was in New York City, just a few blocks from Times Square.
 A corner building was taken under eminent domain for the purpose of erecting a new headquarters for The New York Times.
 The state of New York declared the block "blighted" and ruled in favor of the newspaper giant.
 The owner was forced to give up the building his family had owned for more than 100 years [source: CBS News].